sebanc/brunch/README.md

 The purpose of the Brunch Framework is to create a generic x86_64 ChromeOS image from an official recovery image.
 To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches, and config files) with a specific EFI partition to boot from it.

 **Warning: As Brunch is not the intended way for ChromeOS to work, at some point a ChromeOS script could potentially behave badly with Brunch and delete data unexpectedly (even on non-ChromeOS partitions).
 Also, ChromeOS recovery images include device firmware updates that a close enough device might potentially accept and get flashed with the wrong firmware.
 By installing Brunch you agree to take those risks and I cannot be held responsible for anything bad that would happen to your device including data loss.
 Additionally, the Brunch Frameworks makes several modifications to ChromeOS which worsen its security.
-This framework is not recommended for threat models who require adequate security.
+This framework is not recommended for threat models that require adequate security.

 It is therefore highly recommended to only use this framework on a device which does not contain any sensitive data and to keep non-sensitive data synced with a cloud service.**